VirginiaDooley/community-safety-dashboard/README.md

-# Community Safety Dashboard for Kensington and Chelsea
+# (WIP) Community Safety Dashboard for Kensington and Chelsea
 An interactive dashboard showing crime trends by type, time period, and location for community safety planning.
 Because crime does not exist in isolation, I would like to compare this data with other data sources such as community investment and social services data, and other relevant data sources to provide a more comprehensive view of community safety.
 This data is currently limited to 2024 but I would like to expand this to include previous years to provide a more comprehensive view of trends.